Lone Star 100

 WELCOME TO the HARDEST, GNARLIEST, and BADDEST RACE IN THE SOUTH.
 THE ONLY Ex-SKYRUNNING RACE MADE INTO A 100k or 100m IS HERE.

 The Lone Star 100 is a rugged, unforgiving mountain race located in the Southernmost tip of the rocky mountains in El paso, Texas.
 This is a true Texas mountain race.
-The races will start at around 5,000' altitude and climb to 7,192' for the 50k.
+The races will start at around 5,000' altitude and climb to 7,192'.
 Most of the trail is low desert with runnable terrain and some easy, technical segments.
 The climb to the North Franklin Peak is a combination of steep climbing and switchbacks.

 And be prepared.
 It might get chilly out there.

 The 2019 Version of this race will run conincided with 'The Franklins 200M/200K"

 100M will be 3 loops of 33.70 miles with Approx. 21,000 feet of gain and descent.
 The loops will be run all be run the counter clockwise rotation.
 Relay teams for the 100M are 3 people.

 100k will be 2 loops of 31.5 miles with Approx. 13,500 feet of gain and descent.
 The loops will be run all be run the counter clockwise rotation Relay teams for the 100k are 2 people.